 An algebraic (or coalgebraic) object in a symmetric monoidal category, where the braid crossings are ignored, is usually represented by a trivalent node.
-However, the real conundrum of figure 5 is that the tree diagram for the empty three particle associahedron should be represented by a two leg tree, as shown in figure 6, where the signs often stand for particle helicity [23].
-For each particle number n there should be a reduction to n-1 tree legs, through the selection of a root ribbon leg.
-Thus a four particle diagram becomes the simplest possible rooted tree with two branches, known as the associahedron point.
-Such a replacement of nodes by braid crossings is also familiar in the modern renormalisation theory of Kreimer, Broadhurst, Connes and others.
+However, the real conundrum of figure 5 is that the tree diagram for the empty three particle associahedron should be represented by a two leg tree.
+Thus for each particle number n, there should be a reduction to n-1 tree legs, through the selection of a root ribbon leg.
+A four particle diagram becomes the simplest possible rooted tree with two branches, known as the associahedron point.
+Such a replacement of nodes by braid crossings is familiar in the modern renormalisation theory of Kreimer, Broadhurst, Connes and others.